SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

    - When sound is heard, investigate the direction of sound
    - If there is no doubt after investigation, return to Passive State

+### Villager NPC System
+Apart from Guard AI, I also created Villager NPC characters, they have behavior trees instead of Using Common Blueprints:

+Villager Blueprint Setup:

+Created a Character Blueprint
+Change locations periodically during Event Tick Respond to AI Perception

+Villager Behavior:

+Daily Activities: Villagers move between shops, gardens, and other areas during the day When seeing the player: Stop, turn towards the player, wave, or talk When seeing a battle: Run away in fear, hide

+Player Interaction:

+Display a simple dialogue system when the player talks to the villagers Able to obtain information or missions from some villagers
+### Testing

+### Technical Difficulties

+## Outcomes (Suggested Word Count 300)

+### Source Code/Project Files
 Behavior Tree Development and Preview

 <img src="https://raw.githubusercontent.com/SenDev2001/dJPICTURE-ProjEbonkeep/main/Screenshot%202025-05-09%20140318.png" alt="Castle Updated Stage" width="800">